'We Need Help': People At Higher Coronavirus Risk Fear Losing Federal Unemployment

 Alan says a co-worker's family member was diagnosed with COVID-19 and still nobody wore masks.
 He's worried about catching it and bringing it home to his wife.
 He says he's gone through feeling angry, frustrated, disappointed and depressed.

 "It's difficult for me to see so much selfishness or that's the way that I interpret it," he says.
-"We say we're all in this together, there's millions of people in the same situation that my wife and I are in with one of us being at higher risk."
+"We say we're all in this together; there's millions of people in the same situation that my wife and I are in, with one of us being at higher risk."

 But Alan says he didn't feel comfortable pushing the issue too hard with his employer because he's afraid of losing his job in the pandemic and he has to support his family.